 5 Ways Adults Behave if They Were Unloved as Children

 Children don’t need just water, food, and shelter.
 They also need cognitive and emotional support, love, and nurturing, and they need it every day.
-That’s why parents and caregivers should try to express their love and affection for them on a daily basis.
+That’s why parents and caregivers should try to express their love and affection for them daily.

 Many scientists believe that 95% of our behavior is dictated by our subconscious.
 And, this subconscious programming happens from birth to age six.
 But, why does this matter?